rtaylorzfin/google-analytics-reporting-app/README.md

 ### GA4

-Starting with this commit, the code has been changed to work with GA4.
-Some of the reports will not work with GA4.
+This code has been changed to work with GA4.
+The earlier version of this code was for Universal Analytics and is tagged as `universal-analytics`.
+There may be more examples to draw from in the `universal-analytics` branch.
+They would just need to be converted slightly to work with GA4.